 - Use tap purchase to avoid handling cash

 - Use alcohol based hand rubs in the store for your hands and disinfectant wipes on grocery store cart handles

 - Wash your hands after shopping and after putting away groceries

-Restaurants, cafes and pubs are open for services and have established physical distancing and enhanced hygienic practices to protect their customers from illness.
-Recommendations for restaurants, cafes and pubs can be found on the BC Restaurant Association
+Restaurants, cafes and pubs have established physical distancing and enhanced hygienic practices to protect customers and staff from illness.

 Patrons should practice physical distancing and good hygiene habits when dining in these establishments to protect themselves, other patrons, servers and staff.
 Below is what patrons should expect and adhere to:

 - Do not go out to a restaurant, cafe or pub if you are ill.

 - If open for patio seating, make reservations if requested and provide contact information for one member of the dining group.
-This information is a PHO requirement.

 - Follow all instructions provided and maintain a 2 metre distance from other patrons not in your group